Qinling Mountains Project Played Exemplary Role In Biodiversity Protection In China - UrduPoint

 Zhang Qinling also said that the Qinling Mountains project has played an exemplary role in biodiversity protection throughout the Qinling Mountains.

-Qinling Mountain National Park is planned to be two districts, the core urban conservation area is 8240 square kilometers, accounting for 61%; The general control area is 5,275 square kilometers, or 39%.
+Qinling Mountain National Park is planned to be two districts, the core urban conservation area is 8240 square kilometres, accounting for 61%; The general control area is 5,275 square kilometres or 39%.

 APP/asg